albertfgu/diffwave-sashimi/README.md

 For example,
 ```
-python generate.py <flags> generate.ckpt_iter=500000 generate.n_samples=2048 generate.batch_size=128
+python generate.py <flags> generate.ckpt_iter=500000 generate.n_samples=256 generate.batch_size=128
 ```
-generates 2048 total samples at a batch size of 128 per GPU from the model specified in the config at checkpoint iteration 500000.
+generates 256 samples per GPU, at a batch size of 128 per GPU, from the model specified in the config at checkpoint iteration 500000.

 Generated samples will be stored in `exp/<run>/waveforms/<generate.ckpt_iter>/`